Vassily Primakov: Discography

-MusicWeb-International called his recording of Chopin Piano Concertos “one of the great Chopin recordings of recent times.
+MusicWeb-International called his recording of Chopin's Piano Concertos “one of the great Chopin recordings of recent times."
 Primakov's interpretations of the two Chopin piano concertos combine grace and fire in the service of unflagging intensity.
 These are performances of extraordinary power and beauty.”
 And Gramophone wrote “Primakov's empathy with Chopin's spirit could hardly be more complete.”
 Regarding his CD of Chopin Mazurkas, Fanfare wrote “Primakov has made a Chopin recording everyone should hear.”